AskZeta/zeta-react-challenge/README.md

 #### Design Requirements
 - It should look and feel easy to use and simple, but pleasing
 - It should have some degree of styling applied to the elements
-- It should be responsively implemented for large, medium, and mobile browsers
+- It should be responsively implemented for large, medium, and small screens

 #### Technical Requirements
 - Be launchable